Skip to content

 What founder pricing actually means

 The locked price is permanent.
 It is not a 12-month introductory rate, it is not a "first year free" trick, it is not a coupon that expires when the renewal hits.
-As long as the subscription stays active, the founder pays £112 every month, every renewal, indefinitely.
+As long as the subscription stays active, the founder keeps 25% off their tier, every month, every renewal, indefinitely.

-If we 10x the platform price three years from now to £450 a month, the founder still pays £112.
+If we 10x the platform price three years from now, the founder still pays 75% of whatever they signed up at.
 If we drop the price (we will not, but for the sake of the example), the founder gets the lower rate.
-The deal is "for as long as you stay on, you never pay more than this".
+The deal is "for as long as you stay on, you never pay more than the discounted line on your invoice today".

 There is no clause that says "the founder rate ends when we raise prices" or "the founder rate is only valid for the first plan we launched".
 The lock is on the customer, not the product.